Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The pathogenesis of the pathological process is based on the violation of the local blood circulation and the feeding of the bone tissue.
-Because of this, aseptic necrosis develops in the area of spongy substance with its further resorption and recovery.
-A painful condition develops due to such factors:
+The pathogenesis of the pathological process is based on the disruption of local blood circulation and nutrition of bone tissue.
+Because of this, aseptic necrosis develops in the area of the spongy substance with its subsequent resorption and restoration.
+The diseased condition develops due to the following factors:

 - Sympathetic innervation of blood vessels.